 In 2017/18, aquaculture income for Crown Estate Scotland is likely to drop back from £6.6 million to a more typical figure (cf. 2015/16 £3.5m) and this will be reflected in the overall gross revenue figure.

 Estimated net revenue for Scotland was £12.1 million.
 However, this figure should be treated with caution as The Crown Estate still provided some support services to the business in Scotland in 2016/17 such as IT, systems and communications.
 It is not possible to separate out all Scottish expenditure or to accurately calculate the standalone net profit of Crown Estate assets in Scotland.

 The first annual report of Crown Estate Scotland will include net revenue profit.

 Capital investment in Crown Estate assets in Scotland during 2016/17 was £7.7 million with capital receipts of £6.2 million.
 The total capital value of the estate in Scotland at 31 March 2017 was £275.7 million, an increase of £3.9 million (1.4%) on the previous year.

-The Scotland specific figures provided above and in the attached are unaudited.
+The Scotland figures provided above and in the document below are unaudited.
 They do however use financial information that forms part of The Crown Estate’s 2016/17 financial statements, which are audited.